 The process itself is quite simple; first you need to choose a textured surface – this could be anything from fabric or wood to brick or stone – then place it on top of your desired material before taking a dry medium such as chalk, graphite, wax crayon or charcoal and gently rub until an impression appears.
 Depending on the type of dry medium chosen, its colour will also vary giving you further control over the effect created.

 Once done, feel free to add additional techniques such as drybrushing or impasto for added texture and interest!
-When drybrushing for example, use short strokes with a dry brush dipped into acrylic paint for best results.
+When drybrushing for example, use short strokes with a dry brush dipped into paint for best results.
 Additionally when using impasto, remember that layers upon layers can be built up using thick strokes of paint allowing you to truly express yourself creatively!

 Frottage provides an excellent opportunity for artists – both experienced and novice – to explore their creativity in new ways while creating unique one-of-a-kind masterpieces!
 The method itself gives painters the ability to experiment with various textures, materials and dry media which are all combined together in order to produce a piece that is wholly their own.
 Additionally because frottage requires no prior experience in painting skills it makes it suitable for anyone wishing to explore this form of art without needing any knowledge beforehand.

 Negative painting is a unique and fascinating painting technique that involves the process of painting around an object, rather than painting the object itself.
 This method can be used to create beautiful artworks with high levels of detail, as well as adding a sense of depth and realism to the artwork.